andyzhangx/demo/linux/nfs/README.md

 # Use NFS Server Provisioner on AKS
 [NFS Server Provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs) is an out-of-tree dynamic provisioner for Kubernetes.
 You can use it to quickly & easily deploy shared storage that works almost anywhere.
-This doc shows how to set NFS Server Provisioner on AKS using [NFS Server Provisioner helm chart](https://github.com/helm/charts/tree/master/stable/nfs-server-provisioner)
+This doc shows how to set NFS Server Provisioner on AKS using [NFS Server Provisioner helm chart](https://github.com/helm/charts/tree/master/stable/nfs-server-provisioner), the NFS server data is stored on Azure managed disk.

 ## 1. Install nfs-server-provisioner helm chart
  - following example would provision 100GB storage(one data disk) on an agent node, serving as a NFSv3 server